Napoleon, Arkansas

 Napoleon was a river port and the county seat of Desha County, Arkansas, from 1838 to 1874.
 It was located at the confluence of the Arkansas and the Mississippi rivers.
 Napoleon was badly damaged during the Civil War and then finally abandoned after most of it had washed into the Mississippi River.

 History

 Founding

-Napoleon was founded at the confluence of the Arkansas and Mississippi River, on the West bank of the Arkansas's mouth, by Fredrick Notrebe who named the town in honor of "his old commander".
+Napoleon was founded at the confluence of the Arkansas and Mississippi River, on the West bank of the Arkansas's mouth, by Frederick Notrebe who named the town in honor of "his old commander".
 The area was one of the most common thoroughfares that existed along the Mississippi but was sure to meet hardship due to the unwieldy Arkansas and Mississippi which would commonly flood and change course.
 The exact date of Napoleon's founding is not certain.
 A Post office was established in 1832.
 A primary school was founded on December 10, 1838.
-Bishop Joseph Rosati of St. Louis sent Father Peter Donnelly to establish a Catholic church in Arkansas where he purchased land and held the first mass there in May 1839.
+Bishop Joseph Rosati of St. Louis sent Father Peter Donnelly to establish a Catholic church in Arkansas, where he purchased land and held the first mass there in May 1839.